RatchapongLP/backend-learning/java/collections.md

 So collections like HashMap or HashSet rely on:
 1. hashCode() → group objects into buckets
-2. equals() → precisely check whether two objects are equal inside the bucket
+2. equals() → precisely check whether two objects are equal inside the bucket.

+- By default, The Object.hashCode() method is a native method, which returns distinct integers for distinct objects.
+(This is typically implemented by converting the internal address of the object into an integer, but this implementation technique is not required by the JavaTM programming language.)